Walkthroughs / Thrifty Business / Achievement Cleanup Guide

 Achievement Cleanup Guide

-Achievement cleanup in Thrifty Business means finishing the leftover goals after your main shop progress feels mostly done.
-By this point, you have probably opened plenty of mystery boxes, unlocked rooms and furniture, helped regular customers, hosted a few events, and made at least one shelf that looked like an Unpacking scene had a very charming yard sale.
+Achievement cleanup in Thrifty Business is what you do after the main shop progress starts to slow down.
+By then, you have opened plenty of boxes, unlocked rooms and furniture, helped customers, hosted events, and probably built at least one shelf that looks like a charming yard sale.

 First Cleanup Pass

-1. Open your achievement list and write down only the unfinished ones.
+1. Open your achievement list and write down only the unfinished achievements.

-2. Sort each unfinished achievement into one bucket: sales, boxes, requests, score, rooms, furniture, decor, events, coins, community points, trash, or general play.
+2. Sort each one into a bucket: sales, boxes, requests, score, rooms, furniture, decor, events, coins, community points, trash, hidden, or general play.

-3. Clear one bucket at a time for 2-3 in-game days before switching focus.
+3. Focus on one bucket for 2-3 in-game days before switching.

-4. Keep one small room or wall section as your test display for tag and score work.
+4. Keep one small room, shelf, or wall section as your test area for grouping and score work.

-5. Do not tear down your whole shop unless a score target clearly needs a full-room refresh.
+5. Do not tear down the whole shop unless a score goal clearly needs a full-room refresh.

 Achievement Cleanup Checklist